hchyang/PSiTE/README.md

          allinone   a wrapper for NGS reads simulation by combining all individual steps
 ```

-CSiTE starts the simulation by generating the personal (diploid) genome of an
+PSiTE starts the simulation by generating the personal (diploid) genome of an
 individual using the input VCF file (Module 1: vcf2fa).
 Subsequently, by taking
 the evolutionary history of the sample (For example, using coalescent
 simulations from Population Genetic modeling) and a set of user specified rate
-parameters of somatic events (e.g. SNV and CNV rates), CSiTE stimulates somatic
+parameters of somatic events (e.g. SNV and CNV rates), PSiTE stimulates somatic
 variants of a sample along its evolutionary history (Module 2: phylovar).
 At
 the end of the second module, the simulated somatic variants will be stored in
 a special file format called chain file, which records all the somatic events
 from the root of the tree to focal clone.
-In the third step, CSiTE integrates
+In the third step, PSiTE integrates
 simulated somatic variants (stored in the chain file) into the personal genome
 of the individual and builds the genomes of tumor clones (possibly down to
 individual cells) (Module 3: chain2fa).
 In the last step, users can use ART to
 simulate WGS reads from cancer genomes of different clones, taking into account
 their relative proportions in the tumor (Module 4: fa2wgs).
 Alternatively, users
 can use a similar module to simulate WES data (Module 5: fa2wes).
 In order to
-facilitate the simulation, CSiTE also provides a wrapper module (Module 6:
+facilitate the simulation, PSiTE also provides a wrapper module (Module 6:
 allinone), which allows users to execute all previous steps in one command.

 ### 2.1 vcf2fa (module 1)